Human-AI Collaboration for Scaling Agile Regression Testing: An Agentic-AI Teammate from Manual to Automated Testing: Discussion, Lessons Learned Future work

+\paragraph{\textbf{Limitations.}} The study is limited to one company, a small team, and a specific set of scripts.
+Results may not generalize to other settings.
+Practitioner feedback may be biased, and the evaluation period was short.
+Technical choices in orchestration, prompt engineering, and integration may affect reproducibility.

-\paragraph{\textbf{Future Work.}} Looking ahead, we see co-adaptation between humans and AI as a fundamental condition for sustained success.
-Future work will focus on two main directions: (1) enhancing AI adaptation by incorporating expert feedback more directly, such as introducing specialized agents for deeper semantic evaluation, and (2) supporting human adaptation by improving specification practices, such as standardizing test step wording and providing clearer authoring guidelines.
-These efforts aim to further close the specification-to-script gap and foster a more effective human–AI collaboration loop.
-Ultimately, advancing both sides of co-adaptation will drive continued productivity gains and higher-quality automation in industrial settings.
+\paragraph{\textbf{Future Work.}} Future work will focus on co-adaptation between humans and AI.
+We plan to (1) improve AI adaptation by integrating expert feedback and adding specialized agents for semantic evaluation, and (2) support teams in standardizing specification practices and authoring clearer test steps.
+These steps aim to further reduce the gap between specifications and scripts, and to strengthen human–AI collaboration for more effective and scalable regression automation.

 \begin{credits}

 We gratefully acknowledge the partnership and support of Hacon (a Siemens company) in providing the industrial context, data, and invaluable practitioner feedback for this study.
 Their collaborative engagement was essential to the system’s deployment and evaluation. \end{credits}